itz-Mayank/itz-Mayank/README.md

 ---

-💡 *“Turning data into intelligence and ideas into innovation.”*
+*"Turning data into intelligence and ideas into innovation."*